GRIFFITH YOUNG

 Can Griffith Young help with restraining orders?

 Yes.
 We dedicate a significant portion of our practice to helping clients seek legal protection from abuse.
-We can also discuss emergency custody and support or whether you want to file for divorce.
+We can also discuss emergency custody and support, or whether you want to file for divorce.
+We handle all types of civil restraining orders and domestic violence restraining order cases throughout San Diego County.

 Is domestic violence a crime?

 Yes, several laws make domestic violence a crime.
 For example, Section 243(e)(1) of the California Penal Code criminalizes domestic battery against a co-parent, dating partner, or spouse.
-A first offense is a misdemeanor which can send the defendant to county jail for a year.
+A first offense is a misdemeanor that can send the defendant to county jail for a year.
 However, you can still seek a DVRO regardless of whether the state prosecutes your abuser.
+Other Penal Code sections address corporal injury, physical abuse, and threats that can result in jail time and lasting consequences for the abuser.

-Speak with a Domestic Violence Lawyer in San Diego
+Speak with a Domestic Violence Lawyer in Encinitas, CA

 California has begun to take domestic violence more seriously, and a restraining order is a good first step to protecting your future.
-Call Griffith Young today to speak with an attorney at our office.
+Call Griffith Young today at (858) 345-1720 to speak with an attorney at our office.

 PRACTICE AREAS